 The Academy pursues an interdisciplinary approach to policy.
-We bring together the biological, physical, engineering and social sciences to explore opportunities for innovation and find ways around barriers to progress.
+We bring together researchers, partners and the public as well as other disciplines such as engineering, social and environmental science to explore opportunities for innovation and find ways around barriers to progress.

 We publish working group reports, statements, consultation responses and discussion papers.
-We connect our Fellows and other experts with policymakers through workshops, roundtables, private briefings and networking events.
+These tackle the most significant health challenges in our society including health inequalities, climate change, mental health and global health security.
+We connect our Fellows, researchers, patient and the public with policymakers through workshops, roundtables, private briefings and networking events.

 Our policy work has established us as a unique resource for independent, expert advice on medical science policy and career development.